Drug Paraphernalia Crimes in Florida

 - to advertise objects in a publication when it is known or reasonable to know that the purpose is to promote the sale of objects designed or intended for use as drug paraphernalia.

-Florida law prohibits knowingly and willfully sell or offer for sale at retail certain drug paraphernalia including the pipes previously referenced as examples of drug paraphernalia.
+Florida law prohibits knowingly and willfully selling or offering for sale at retail certain drug paraphernalia including the pipes previously referenced as examples of drug paraphernalia.

 - the deliver, possess with intent to deliver, or manufacture with intent to deliver drug paraphernalia when it is known or reasonable to know that it will be used to produce a controlled substance or introduce a controlled substance into the body;

-- the use possess with the intent to use, or manufacture with the intent to use drug paraphernalia when it is known or reasonable to know that it will be used to transport a controlled substance or contraband as defined in s.
+- the use or possession with the intent to use, or manufacture with the intent to use drug paraphernalia when it is known or reasonable to know that it will be used to transport a controlled substance or contraband as defined in s.
 932.701(2)(a)1., F.S.

 The crime can be charged as a second degree felony for any person 18 years of age or over to deliver drug paraphernalia to a minor when it is known or reasonable to know that it will be used to produce or introduce into the body a controlled substance.